What are the benefits of dark chocolate? This guide will show you how your favorite treat may be surprisingly healthy.

 When considering the benefits of eating healthy, few people will think of chocolate as a source of nutrition.

-Health benefits of dark chocolate:
+Health benefits of dark chocolate

+The flavonoids in dark chocolate may have a positive impact on brain function and cognitive health.
+They may enhance memory and protect against age-related cognitive decline.
 On that same note, dark chocolate can also improve your mood.
 In many studies, dark chocolate has been associated with elevated serotonin and endorphin levels in the brain.

 Although dark chocolate is much more healthy than milk chocolate, it should still be consumed in moderation due to its calorie count and necessary addition of sugar to contrast its bitter taste.